 Sept.
 1, 9am-6pm

 Experience gorgeous scenery behind not one, but two Tennessee Valley Railroad Museum locomotives following a historic route from Grand Junction Station in Chattanooga to Summerville, Georgia and back.
 You'll get the chance to explore the town of Summerville during a 1.5 hour layover.
 With a variety of cars and dining options, there’s something for every railfan.

 Rock City Summer Music Weekends

-Spend your Saturday atop Lookout Mountain at Rock City Gardens enjoying quiet woodland paths and gardens.
+Spend your weekend atop Lookout Mountain at Rock City Gardens enjoying quiet woodland paths and gardens.
 Then, sit down to relax at Café 7, offering beautiful scenic views along with catchy mountain music and bluegrass performances.
 Summer Music Weekends held May-September with music throughout the gardens.

 Catch a Comedy Show

 Aug.
 30-Sept.
 2, times vary

 Enjoy Landry as he takes the Comedy Catch stage with his charismatic personality and downright hilarious sense of humor.
 He recently was an Atlanta finalist for NBC’s Stand Up For Diversity Showcase, and in 2012 he won the World Series of Comedy and The Boston Comedy Festival.
 After the show, visit the Backstage Bar for a drink or stroll down Station Street, Chattanooga’s newest entertainment district.

 At the Hunter Museum of American Art, study the unique sculptures by artist Karen LaMonte.
 The exhibit challenges the inherent qualities of glass and explores the dress form as a metaphor for gender, identity, and the human body.
 Two of her newest series, Floating World and Nocturnes, can both be seen on display, as well as her ethereal sculptures created from clay, bronze, and iron.